21 February 2020

 Thomas E. Miller: Reconstruction Era "Man of Mark"

-In honor of Black History Month, we draw your attention to one of Beaufort District's African American native sons who found prominence on the state and national scene.
-He was a local Reconstruction Ear "Man of Mark".
+In honor of Black History Month [2020] we draw your attention to one of Beaufort District's African American native sons who found prominence on the state and national scene.
+That

-Miller was born to free black parents in Ferrebeeville, S. C., near present-day Ridgeland.
+Miller was born to free black parents, Richard Miller and Mary Ferrebee Miller in Ferrebeeville, S. C., near present-day Ridgeland.
+He was a very light-skinned person who identified as Black.
+He was disparaged by many as the "Yellow Canary" on account of the hue and tone of his skin.
 As a youth, Miller attended schools for free African-Americans in Charleston although such schools were prohibited by state law at the time.
 He studied for the bar in Columbia, S. C. after his graduation from Lincoln University in Pennsylvania in 1872.
 It was in the course of his law studies that Miller’s involvement in the Beaufort County Republican Party began.

 Miller married Anna M. Hume around 1874.
 They would have 9 children together, 7 of whom would survive into adulthood.